ripcdoc/virtualmin-domains-expiry-monitor/README.md

 - **Domain Registration Expiration Monitoring**: Tracks domain registration expiration dates and sends notifications when they approach expiration.
 - **Email Alerts**: Sends alerts to specified email recipients regarding SSL and domain registration expirations.
 - **Rotating Log File**: All actions, including successful checks and errors, are logged in a rotating log file.
-- **Configurable Configuration**: Uses environment variables for easy customization.
+- **Simple End-User Configuration**: Uses environment variables for easy configuration.
-- **Automated Execution**: Supports scheduling via cron job for regular checks.
+- **Automated Execution**: Supports scheduling via cron job for regular checks (could be modified to run as a `systemd` service).

 ## Why Use This Script?